DYCI2/Dicy2/readme.md

 ## More

 ### Contact us
-Please write to <jerome.nika@ircam.fr> and <augustin.muller@ircam.fr> for any question, or to share with us your projects using Dicy2!
+Please write to `jerome.nika@ircam.fr` and `augustin.muller@ircam.fr` for any question, or to share with us your projects using Dicy2 !

 ### Installation for developpers: use the source code

+* We recommend to use the [release version of the Max library](https://forum.ircam.fr/projects/releases/dicy2/), however, for information the associated repository is available [here](https://github.com/DYCI2/Dicy2).

-The generative core of Dicy2 was developped in Python and its sources are available in the [python source code repository](https://github.com/DYCI2/Dicy2-python).
+* The generative core of Dicy2 was developped in Python and its sources are available in the [python source code repository](https://github.com/DYCI2/Dicy2-python).
 It has to be built as `dicy2_server.app` from the Python sources and installed in `Dicy2/misc`.

 * Build your own version following the installation / building procedure in the `Readme` file of the [python source code repository](https://github.com/DYCI2/Dicy2-python), or Download `dicy2_server.app` from the [release section of the python source code repository](https://github.com/DYCI2/Dicy2-python/release).